siret/similant/README.md

 }
 ```

-The support types are:
+The supported types are:

 - `time-series` with additional field `axis` (JSON array contains labels of time points).
+- `set-tokens` with additional fields
+ 	- `labels` (JSON objects contains translate table from token to label)
+ 	- `limit` (number of most frequent shown tokens)

 Clustering files are usually placed in `descriptors/<model>/<size>.json` and contains information about groups of records (clusters).